-For recipients under the age of 21, Medicaid will cover preventive health exams are also referred to as EPSDT, or the Early and Periodic Screening, Diagnosis and Treatment program for Medicaid-eligible children under 21 in Alaska.
-For additional information please visit our Early and Periodic Screening, Diagnostic, and Treatment website or the APP Parenting website.
+These preventive health exams are also referred to as EPSDT, or the Early and Periodic Screening, Diagnosis and Treatment program for Medicaid-eligible children under 21 in Alaska.

 Medical

 Complete physical exams, or checkups, are covered until a child turns 21.
 A complete checkup should include: